meltano/meltano/docs/src/_tutorials/logging.md

 ## Local development config example

-While working with meltano locally it's sometimes nice to have more terse logging on the console, but still have DEBUG level info written to a log file behind scenes incase you need to debug something.
+While working with Meltano locally it's sometimes nice to have more terse logging on the console, but still have DEBUG level info written to a log file behind scenes incase you need to debug something.
 To accomplish that, you can use a file like: